Create graceful loops and spirals by drawing on a spinning disk.

 Draw many straight lines radiating out from a point halfway between the center and the edge of the turntable.
 Try to draw a triangle or a square on the rotating turntable.

-Like a speck of sand on the turntable, a person on the surface of the earth is in a rotating frame of reference.
+Like a speck of sand or an ant on the turntable, a person on the surface of the earth is in a rotating frame of reference.
 You can picture the earth as a giant turntable.
-If you are in the southern hemisphere looking north toward the equator, the earth is rotating clockwise.
-If a jetliner or a wind or an ocean current were traveling in a straight line from the south pole toward the equator, you'd see them curve to the left.
+If you are in the Southern Hemisphere looking north toward the equator, the earth is rotating clockwise.
+If a jetliner or a wind or an ocean current were traveling in a straight line from the South Pole toward the equator, you’d see them curve to the left.